 RatsPub searches PubMed to find abstracts containing genes of interest and a list of curated addiction-related keywords.
 The abstracts corresponding to these returned PMIDs are then retrieve from a local archive of the PubMed.
 No limit on the date of publication is set.
 Each abstract is then broken down into sentences, which are then filtered by gene names and keywords.

-We also parsed the EBI GWAS catalog to obtain 23,000 genetics associations with addiction and psychiatric phenotypes.
+We also parsed the GWAS catalog to obtain 23,000 genetics associations with addiction and psychiatric phenotypes.
 These results are included in the search by default.